Discover your body's 6 natural defense barriers against SIBO

 6. Ileocecal valve

 The ileocecal valve is a sphincter located in the last section of the small intestine (ileum), where it connects to the first portion of the large intestine (cecum).
-It opens to allow the digested food to pass downwards and closes to prevent the backflow of the colonic content or waste to the small intestines (ileum).
+It opens to allow digested food to pass downward and closes to prevent the backflow of colonic contents or waste into the small intestine (ileum).
 (27)

 What causes the Ileocecal Valve Syndrome?
 (30)